wp-plugins/football-pool/readme.txt

 * Bug fix: user selector widget did not work in WordPress installs with default permalink setting (thanks Tomas Jonsson to for reporting this).
 * Bug fix: ranking selector did not work in WordPress installs with default permalink setting (related to bug in user selector widget).
 * Bug fix: pie charts where not updated correctly for user defined rankings once such a ranking was selected on the charts page.
+* Bug fix: custom date field in the shortcode tinymce popup was behaving strange.
+* New translation: Danish (da_DK).

 = 2.2.5 =
 * Bug fix: CSV upload in matches admin was not working (thanks BruceFeuillette for reporting the bug).